 The Empyrean uses a mini-XLR cable connection system.
 The sweeping and forward-facing integration of the connectors into the Empyrean cups is both stylish and practical for a number of reasons.

 Stylish in the sense they do not stick out as awkwardly as Audeze’s LCD mini-XLR equivalent.
 Instead, it is molded right into the Empyrean cup housing design itself.

 As a result, it is unlikely you will have any stress points or cracking issues with the Empyrean sockets through repeated use.
 They also look a darn sight sturdier than Hifiman’s more discreetly designed 3.5mm connector sockets.

 You actually get a number of stock cable options at the checkout when buying the Empyrean.
 They are as follows:

 We received the 1.2M 4-pin Furukawa PCUHD XLR option which uses 0.04 mm x 140 conductors in an 8-wire to 4-wire continuous braid inside a TPD sleeve build.
-The cable has a darker aesthetic than the silver plated alternative but they should handle in much the same manner given their similar strand counts and TPD jacketing.
+The cable has a darker aesthetic than the silver-plated alternative but they should be handled in much the same manner given their similar strand counts and TPD jacketing.